CyFy-Blockchain/hlf-builder/README.md

 1. Run `npm install`
 2. Review the configurations in the `./src/config` directory for the appropriate configurations
-3. Run `npm run up-tls-server` to up the CA TLS server
+3. If you're re deploying from scrach, run `npm run reset-repo`
-4. Run `npm run enroll-tls-admin` to enroll the TLS admin
+4. Run `npm run up-tls-server` to up the CA TLS server
-5. Run `npm run up-org-server` to up the CA Org server
+5. Run `npm run enroll-tls-admin && npm run up-org-server` to enroll the TLS admin, CA admin, and up the server
 6. Run `npm run enroll-org-admin` to enroll the Org admin

 Running these commands will generate the appropriate crypto materials for the Root CA Admin (rcaadmin), and TLS admin (tlsAdmin)